open-orchestra/open-orchestra/app/Resources/doc/dev/draft/OpenOrchestraDownload.md

 ## Launch the box
 When you launch the box, it will take some time to :

-Import the base box,
+* Import the base box
-Launch it,
+* Launch it
-Run all the provisionning scripts
+* Run all the provisionning scripts

     vagrant up

 ## Install the assets
 We are using npm to manage some server side javascript librairies and bower to manage the client side librairies

-Still connected to the vagrant box, go in the project directory inside the box
+Connect to the vagrant box using `vagrant ssh`, then go in the project directory inside the box

     cd /var/www/openorchestra